 The fourth National Planning Framework (NPF4) sets out a clear commitment to think differently about our places and contains policy on local living and 20 minute neighbourhoods.
-The draft local living and 20 minute neighbourhood guidance aims to support the implementation of the existing policy framework within NPF4.
+The Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods aims to support the implementation of the existing policy framework within NPF4.

 The document provides further details to support the NPF4 policy framework on local living and 20 minute neighbourhoods.
-It aims to encourage, promote and facilitate the application of the Place Principle and create connected and compact neighbourhoods which prioritise environmental, social and economic sustainability.
+It aims to encourage, promote, and facilitate the application of the Place Principle and create connected and compact neighbourhoods which prioritise environmental, social, and economic sustainability.

-Local living can support our health and wellbeing, tackle inequality, increase climate resilience and deliver vibrant local economies.
+Local living can support our health and wellbeing, help tackle inequality, increase climate resilience and deliver vibrant local economies.
 Providing better access to more of the services and facilities people need on a daily basis can reduce the need to travel unsustainably, increase opportunities for social connections and help to build a positive sense of belonging and community resilience.

-The guidance is intended to assist and support planning authorities, communities and others with an interest in the concept and application of? local living and 20 minute neighbourhoods.
-It is expected to be of particular relevance in the preparation of Local Development Plans (LDPs), Local Place Plans (LPPs) and to support planning decision making.
-Planning authorities are expected to consider how the draft guidance can be applied in a proportionate and place-based way and to use their discretion in deciding which components of the advice are relevant to their processes.
+The guidance is intended to assist and support planning authorities, communities, businesses, and others who have key roles in helping to deliver local living and 20 minute neighbourhoods.

+- planning authorities: It is expected to be of particular relevance in the preparation of LDPs, local place plans (LPPs) and to support planning decision making.
+Planning authorities are expected to consider how the guidance can be applied in a proportionate and place-based way and to use their discretion in deciding which components of the advice are relevant to their processes - community planning partnerships: To support community planning partners / public sector organisations working together to plan and deliver public services in local authority areas, through locality plans and local outcome improvement plans - community groups and councils / third sector / business: The guidance is also intended to support understanding of local living for organisations engaged in the planning system and in initiatives such as local place plans - development proposers: Those involved in the preparation of development proposals and planning applications: Such as client organisations, housing, health, education and infrastructure providers and funders, developers, commercial and retail business, designers, and planners